 The Ghosts that inhabit Norwich Inn

-The Norwich Inn was the first tavern in Vermont to entertain a President of the United States.
+The Norwich Inn was the first tavern in Vermont to entertain a President of the United States

 Is the Norwich Inn haunted?

 The Norwich Inn is a one of a kind, historic Vermont hotel that dates back to 1797, when it was constructed.
 It was built upon land owned by Colonel Jasper Murdock, a graduate of Dartmouth College, who built his home at what is now the corner of Main Street and Beaver Meadow Road.
+Some, including the current owners say that the Norwich Inn is haunted.

 It has been said that numerous guests have walked the halls and stayed at the Norwich Inn, but some may have never checked out.